Debra Marshall: Manager of Jeff Jarrett; WWF Women's Champion (1998–1999)

 Debra as WWF Women's Champion in May 1999.

 On May 2, 1999, Debra was scheduled to take on Sable in a 'Nightgown' match, but was made to compete against Nicole Bass, against whom she lost.
 On May 10, 1999, Debra won the WWF Women's Championship from Sable in an evening gown match.
 Usually, in an Evening Gown match, the woman who forcibly removes her opponent's dress wins.
 Because Sable removed Debra's dress, she therefore should have been the winner.
 Commissioner Shawn Michaels, however, ruled that he considered the woman who had lost her dress the winner, crowning Debra the new Women's Champion.
 She held the Women's title for a month and eventually lost it to Ivory on June 14, due to interference from Nicole Bass.

 At SummerSlam in 1999 Jarrett faced D'Lo Brown.
 During the match, Debra and Brown's former tag-team partner Mark Henry interfered on Jarrett's behalf, allowing him to win both the European Championship and the Intercontinental Championship.
 The following night, Jarrett awarded Henry the European title and gave Debra an assistant, Miss Kitty.
 Following an attack by Jarrett after losing a mixed tag match against Stephanie McMahon and Test, on September 26, Debra turned on Jarrett at Unforgiven and hit him over the head with a guitar in the middle of his match against Chyna for the Intercontinental Championship.
 Chyna pinned Jarrett, but referee Tom Prichard overturned the decision due to Debra's involvement.
 On the following episode of RAW, Debra participated in an intergender tag match with Chyna against the team of Jarrett and Prichard, in a winning effort.

+In November 1999, Debra participated in an eight-women Sudden Death match at Survivor Series where she teamed with The Fabulous Moolah, Mae Young, and Tori in a winning effort against Ivory, Jacqueline, Luna Vachon and Terri Runnels which also served as her last appearance as an in-ring performer, despite being trained at the time to compete.